-- This will open a window where you enter basic information about your project.
-The demo data for the workshop has the following parameters : 2.0 A/pix, 200 kV, Cs=1.0, mass=800kDa. - For a laptop you may want to use only 1 CPU, even if you have a dual core machine, to reduce heating, but it will make things run slower. - The workflow will attempt to detect how much RAM you have but this may or may not work on all platforms.
+- Select SPR - This will open a window where you enter basic information about your project.
+The demo data for the workshop has the following parameters : 2.0 A/pix, 200 kV, Cs=1.0. - For a laptop you may want to use only 1 CPU, even if you have a dual core machine, to reduce heating, but it will make things run slower. - The workflow will attempt to detect how much RAM you have but this may or may not work on your platform.
 This parameter isn't really used at the moment, but you may as well enter the correct value, as it will be used in future. - Click 'OK' once you have entered the parameters.
-If you select a different workflow item without saying 'OK', your values will not be stored. - Expand Single Particle Reconstruction, causing 9 subtasks to appear: Raw Data, Particles, CTF, Particle Sets, Reference Free Class Averages, Initial Model, 3D Refinement, Resolution, and Eulers. - ➡ In most steps you have a choice between using data already imported into the project, or importing the data directly.
+If you select a different workflow item without saying 'OK', your values will not be stored. - Expand SPR, causing 6 subtasks to appear: Micrograph/CCD, Particles, CTF, Refine2D, Initial Model, and 3D Refinement. - ➡ In some steps you have a choice between using data already imported into the project, or importing the data directly.
 For example, if you wish to use particles already boxed out using another (non-EMAN) application, you can skip forward to the Particles step.
-However, the earlier in the process you import your data, the more flexibility you will have in recording relevant metadata about the processing you're doing.
+However, the earlier in the process you import your data, the more flexibility you will have in recovering relevant metadata.
 For example, if you import your CCD frames or micrographs, when particles are selected, EMAN2 will keep track of where each particle came from in each micrograph, offering many possibilities for future analyses that could be performed.
-This flexibility would be lost if you skip forward in the process. - Select the Raw Data task.
-You will see a form appear with an empty table.
-This form is a status display showing you all of the frames which have already been imported.
-You can add raw data to this form by hitting the 'Browse To Add' button or by right clicking and choosing 'Add'.
-Note that right click menu also has 'Remove' and 'Save As' options. - Under the Raw Data task you will see Filter Raw Data.
-If you open this, a similar form to the one you just closed will be opened.
-Click on the 'Browse To Add' button.
-You should see the sample micrographs in the raw_data directory.
-Select them all by first clicking on image 1160.mrc, holding shift and then clicking on 1792.mrc (or just click and drag over your selections).
-This should highlight all images.
-Then hit OK.
-The browser dialog should close and the selected images should appear in the table on the first form.
+This flexibility would be lost if you skip forward in the process.